FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/README.md

 ## Overview

-The FinOps Open Cost and Usage Specification (FOCUS) is a community-driven effort to develop a standard schema for cloud and SaaS billing data.
+The FinOps Open Cost and Usage Specification (FOCUS) is a community-driven effort to develop a standard schema for cloud, SaaS, and other billing data.
 The primary goal of the FOCUS specification is to make it easier to understand, report on, and manage cloud costs.
-The FOCUS spec and schema is intended to be adaptable across a variety of cloud service provider and SaaS product sources, with metadata, dimensions, metrics, and example mappings between the source and common schema fields.
+The FOCUS specification is intended to be adaptable across a variety of cloud service provider and SaaS product sources and defines columns (dimensions and metrics), column-specific requirements, and attributes (spec-wide requirements).
+This repo also provides supporting content that includes example mappings between well-known provider datasets and what's defined in the FOCUS specification.

 The vision of the FOCUS project is to help the cloud and SaaS industry move toward a common vocabulary around usage and billing data.
 This will not only help FinOps professionals in the analysis of billing data from disparate sources but will also help software engineering teams by providing a target format for the usage and billing data that their products will generate.